Tamil Maanila Congress (Moopanar): Administration and governance

 Under the leadership of G. K Vasan, the party is more concerned about the governance becoming mystified and administrations getting complicated.
 The party believes democracy is a culture and not the elections.

 Lokayukta legislation

 The party shall propose the passage of Lokayukta legislation in the state of Tamil Nadu, an establishment of anti-corruption institution to combat corruption in the government administrations.

 Live Telecast of Assembly Proceedings

-The party shall take up strong efforts to ‘Live Telecast the Assembly Proceedings’ and practice fair and free conduct of democracy in the floor of assembly house.
-"Right to Know" is the basic privilege of citizens in this great nation.
+The party shall take up efforts to ‘Live Telecast the Assembly Proceedings’.
+"Right to Know" is the basic privilege of citizens in the nation.
 Therefore, the live telecast is the primary right and it will pave way for educating the citizens to know the process of government, discover the truth and strengthen individual capacity in decision-making process.

 Policies

 Agriculture revival

 G. K. Vasan, during his role as member of Consultative Committee for the Ministry of Agriculture between 2002 and 2004, dynamically backed the measures for National Food Security and building a Vibrant Rural Economy.
 In the recent protest by Tamil Nadu farmers in Jantar Mantar, New Delhi (between April–May 2017), which lasted for 41 days.
 G. K Vasan, himself a farmer took a leadership initiative to facilitate a meeting between agitating farmers and President of India, Shri Pranab Mukherjee.